-Exceptions may be made for students to continue with courses in the same subject or for students that test directly into a Level II course.

-Students who have attained the required scores on AP or IB course examinations may count those course hours toward the First 15.
+- Exceptions may be made for students to continue with courses in the same subject or for students that test directly into a Level II course. - Students who have attained the required scores on AP or IB course examinations may count those course hours toward their First 15 credits.